JvanKatwijk/wfm-rpi/README.md

 The FM receiver will operate with one of AIRSPY, SDRplay and DABsticks, depending on the configuration.

+Note that the load of processing FM at a rate of 192000 or higher is heavy.
+It turns out that by selecting the lto option for the compiler (gcc), the load is manageable and restricted to app 50-60 percent of all 4 cores of the RPI 2.

 Note that the use of the AIRSPY will cause a rather high load due to the non-integer rate conversions that have to be done.